zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/02_Expose_Parallelism/Readme.md

 5. **DRAM Throughput (%):** Similar to Memory Throughput, but specifically for DRAM operations.
 Also at 91.91%, indicating efficient memory access patterns.

 6. **Duration (msecond):** The absolute time taken by the kernel in milliseconds.
-In this case it's 1.52 milliseconds.
+In this case, it's 1.52 milliseconds.
 This is the most direct measure of performance.

 7. **L1/TEX Cache Throughput (%):** Measures how effectively you're using the L1 cache and texture cache.
 At 10.39%, suggesting there's room for improvement in cache utilization.
 Lower numbers here might indicate cache misses or inefficient memory access patterns.

 8. **L2 Cache Throughput (%):** Measures how effectively you're using the L2 cache.
 At 18.06%, indicating moderate L2 cache utilization.
-Higher numbers would suggest better cache reuse
+Higher numbers would suggest better cache reuse.

 9. **SM Active Cycles (cycle):** The number of cycles where the SMs were actively doing work.
 Here, it's 3,449,776 cycles.
-This helps understand how much of the time the compute units were busy
+This helps understand how much of the time the compute units were busy.

 10. **Compute (SM) Throughput (%):** Measures how much of the theoretical peak compute performance you're achieving.
 At 5.34%, indicating that the kernel is not compute-bound.
 This suggests the kernel is likely memory-bound (which is typical for vector addition).